-2. Create a HTTP service user principal using the syntax: HTTP/solr01.example.com@EXAMPLE.COM.
-This principal is used to authenticate user requests coming to the Solr web-services.
-Replace solr01.example.com with the Solr server host, and EXAMPLE.COM with your Kerberos realm.
+2. Create a HTTP service user principal using the syntax: HTTP/<fully.gualified.domain.name>@<YOUR-REALM>.
+This principal is used to authenticate user requests coming to the Solr web-services. where:

+fully.qualified.domain.name is the host where the Solr server is running YOUR-REALM is the name of your Kerberos realm.